ngpinjie/pipeline/README.md

 # Real-Time Financial Data Pipeline

 ## Overview
 This project builds a real-time data pipeline to gather and analyze data on the top three low-expense S&P 500 ETFs and the top three economic indicators.
-It uses Watsonx.data, Apache Spark, Pandas, MySQL, and OpenShift Container Platform (OCP) for an end-to-end solution.
+It uses Apache Kafka, Watsonx.data, Apache Spark, Pandas, MySQL, and OpenShift Container Platform (OCP) for an end-to-end solution.

 ## Tools and Technologies
 - **Watsonx.data**: For managing and analyzing data.
+- **Apache Kafka**: For real-time data streaming and ingestion.
 - **Apache Spark**: For distributed data processing.
 - **Pandas**: For initial data exploration and transformation.
 - **MySQL**: As the target database for storing processed data.